arseneeth/shayd/mermaid/shadow-splitter-v2.md

 The frontend encrypts these parameters using AES-256-GCM before sending to the resolver.
 The TEE stores encrypted parameters and only decrypts for the operator when creating positions.
 This ensures liquidation prices remain private until after the atomic bundle transaction completes.

-### Soft Liquidation Execution
+### Price Monitoring & Soft Liquidation Execution

-Soft liquidations are executed by the resolver service located in the `resolver/` folder:
+Following ROFL best practices, price monitoring and liquidations are handled by the dedicated keeper service:
+- **Price Monitoring**: Continuously queries prices from oracles (every 10 seconds by default)
-- **Position Monitoring**: Continuously monitors position debt ratios
+- **Position Health Checks**: Regularly monitors position debt ratios (every 30 seconds by default)
 - **Liquidation Detection**: Identifies undercollateralized positions
 - **Automated Execution**: Executes soft liquidations via Pool Manager contract (forked f(x))
 - **Partial Liquidation**: Positions are partially liquidated to restore health, never fully closed
 - **No Hard Liquidations**: Users can recover positions after soft liquidation
+- **ROFL Compliance**: Ensures the program queries prices at the right time and constantly monitors underlying assets

+The resolver service (in `resolver/` folder) handles only TEE operations:
+- Position parameter hashing
+- Encryption and storage
+- Parameter retrieval for withdrawals

 ### Revenue Model